elixir-europe/rdmkit/pages/tool_assembly/marine_metagenomics_assembly.md

 ### Data management planning
 The support for data management planning for marine metagenomics in Norway is provided through the [ELIXIR-NO instance of the Data Stewardship Wizard](https://elixir-no.ds-wizard.org/).
 You can access the Data Management Plan model for marine metagenomics in Norway [here](https://elixir-no.ds-wizard.org/projects/create/custom?selected=elixir.no:marinemetagenomics-elixir-norway:0.0.2).
 Read more on standards and best practices for the metagenomics data life-cycle [here](https://academic.oup.com/gigascience/article/6/8/gix047/3869082).
 Questions regarding the DSW and data management in general can be directed to the [ELIXIR Norway help desk](mailto:contact@bioinfo.no?subject=marine%20metagenomics).

-### Where can you find training materials and events about the Marine Metagenomics data management tool assembly?
-In ELIXIR's training portal TeSS you can discover the latest [training events](https://tess.elixir-europe.org/events) and [materials](https://tess.elixir-europe.org/materials) using for instance [“marine metagenomics”](https://tess.elixir-europe.org/search?utf8=%E2%9C%93&q=marine+metagenomics) or [data management planning](https://tess.elixir-europe.org/search?utf8=%E2%9C%93&q=data+management+planning) as queries.
-Norwegian users can have a look at ELIXIR Norways [training pages](https://elixir.no/training/material).

-You can access previous [workshop materials](https://elixir.mf.uni-lj.si/course/index.php?categoryid=16) on these topics in the [ELIXIR-SI eLearning Platform (EeLP)](https://elixir.mf.uni-lj.si/).

 ### Data collection
 If you use one of the National Norwegian research infrastructures, such as the Norwegian sequencing infrastructure [NorSeq](https://www.norseq.org/), they can directly upload data to your NeLS project for you, as described in [this page](https://elixir.no/Services-bak/data_produced_NorSeq)